hyriver/pynhd/README.rst

     from pynhd import NLDI, WaterData
     import pynhd as nhd
-    import cmocean.cm as cmo
-    import matplotlib.pyplot as plt

 First, let’s get the watershed geometry of the contributing basin of a USGS station using ``NLDI``: